Are we done with object recognition? The iCub robot's perspective: Model Selection

-In this section we report on the empirical analysis that we performed in order to understand the effect and the relative importance of the hyperparameters involved in fine-tuning deep architectures as {\it CaffeNet} or {\it GoogLeNet} in our scenario.

-While model selection is per se an open problem when dealing with deep networks, in our setting this issue is even more complicated by the fact that we do not have a fixed reference task on which to optimize the training (as e.g., can be the ILSVRC), but we instead plan to span over wide range of tasks, comprising small or large training sets.
-Indeed, the study presented in this work aims at comparing models trained on different categories, objects, transformations, and so forth.
+While model selection is per se an open problem when dealing with deep networks, in our setting this issue is even more complicated by the fact that we do not target a fixed reference task, but plan to span over a wide range of tasks comprising small and large training sets.
+To this end in this Section we report on the empirical analysis we set up in order to understand the effect and relative importance of the (many) hyper-parameters involved in fine-tuning deep architectures as {\it CaffeNet} or {\it GoogLeNet}.

-We considered therefore the same two experiments that we used to perform parameter selection for the RLSC approach (the ``small'' and ``large'' categorization tasks described in Sec.~\ref{sec:paramsel-nystrom}) and we fine-tuned {\it CaffeNet} and {\it GoogLeNet} on them by varying the values of multiple hyperparameters.
-In the following, we report this analysis separately for the two architectures. \\
+We considered the same two ``small'' and ``large'' categorization tasks adopted to perform parameter selection for RLSC as described in~\ref{sec:paramsel-nystrom} and fine-tuned {\it CaffeNet} and {\it GoogLeNet} by varying the values of multiple hyper-parameters.
+In the following, we report this analysis separately for the two architectures.\\

-{ {\bf CaffeNet.} } We considered the parameters appearing in Tab.~\ref{tab:tuningStrategies} and varied the value of each of them in the following way:
+{\bf CaffeNet.} We considered the parameters in Tab.~\ref{tab:tuningStrategies} and varied them in the following way:

-\begin{description} \item [Base LR:] the starting learning rate of the layers that are initialized with the parameters of the off-the-shelf model.
-We tried $10^{-3}, 5*10^{-4}, 10^{-4}, 5*10^{-5}, 10^{-5}, 10^{-6}, 0$. \item [Learned FC Layers:] which fully-connected (FC) layers are from scratch and their specific starting LR.
+\begin{itemize} \item {\tt Base LR}: the starting learning rate of the layers that are initialized with the parameters of the off-the-shelf model.
+We tried $10^{-3}$, $5*10^{-4}$, $10^{-4}$, $5*10^{-5}$, $10^{-5}$, $10^{-6}$, $0$. \item {\tt Learned FC Layers}: which fully-connected (FC) layers are learned from scratch with their specific starting LR.
 We tried to learn (i) only $fc8$ with starting LR set to $10^{-2}$, or (ii) including also $fc7$ and (iii) finally also $fc6$.
-As an empirical rule, every time we included one more layer to learn from scratch, we decreased the starting LR of these layers of a factor of $10$ (hence $10^{-3}$ in (ii) and $10^{-4}$ in (iii)). \item [Dropout \%:] percentage of dropout in FC layers.
-We tried $50\%$ (default {\sc Caffe} value) or $65\%$. \item [Solver:] the algorithm used for the stochastic gradient descent.
-We used the {\it SGD} solver~\cite{Bottou2012} in {\sc Caffe}. \item [LR Decay Policy:] the decay rate of the learning rates.
-We tried either polynomial decay with exponent $0.5$ or $-3$, or step decay decreasing the LR of a factor of 10 every $2$ epochs. \end{description}
+As an empirical rule, every time we included one more layer to learn from scratch, we decreased the starting LR of these layers of a factor of $10$ (hence $10^{-3}$ in (ii) and $10^{-4}$ in (iii)). \item {\tt Dropout}: percentage of dropout in FC layers.
+We tried $50\%$ (default {\sc Caffe} value) or $65\%$. \item {\tt Solver}: the algorithm used for the stochastic gradient descent.
+We used the {\it SGD} solver~\cite{bottou2012} in {\sc Caffe}. \item {\tt LR Decay Policy}: the decay rate of the learning rates.
+We tried either polynomial decay with exponent $0.5$ or $-3$, or step decay decreasing the LR of a factor of 10 every $2$ epochs. \end{itemize}